Indigenous storytelling in North America: Oral Tradition and Archaeology

 Indigenous people draw on oral tradition when making claims to protect their artifacts, traditional lands, and cultural resources.

 Oral traditions help protect indigenous properties and histories when working with federal agencies in North America.
-The current legislation of the Native American Grave Protection and Repatriation Act (NAGPRA) requires that “geographical, kinship, biological, archaeological, anthropological, linguistic, folkloric, oral traditional, historical, or other relevant information or expert opinion” are taken into account when determining Indigenous claims to artifacts.
-This requirement is known as “cultural affiliation” which means that the connection between the two must depend on the evidence found, with archaeology constituting the majority of the evidence.
+The current legislation of the Native American Grave Protection and Repatriation Act (NAGPRA) requires that "geographical, kinship, biological, archaeological, anthropological, linguistic, folkloric, oral traditional, historical, or other relevant information or expert opinion" are taken into account when determining Indigenous claims to artifacts.
+This requirement is known as "cultural affiliation" which means that the connection between the two must depend on the evidence found, with archaeology constituting the majority of the evidence.
 Legally, archaeologists must consider oral traditions as a legitimate form of history and as a way to understand the culture of not only modern society, but their ancestors as well.

-Archaeologists, who study artifacts from the past, have used the term “prehistory” to designate history before written language, which includes all of Indigenous peoples’ oral traditions.
-It is indicative of an Eurocentric bias toward written rather than oral histories as being factually accurate.
+Archaeologists, who study artifacts from the past, have used the term "prehistory" to designate history before written language, which includes all of Indigenous peoples' oral traditions.
+It is indicative of a Eurocentric bias toward written rather than oral histories as being factually accurate.
 Anthropologists and Archaeologists favor written colonial records over Indigenous oral traditions.

 The creation of NAGPRA elevates indigenous oral tradition level with written histories as it relates to Indigenous artifacts and repatriation.
 Indigenous stories provide deep and significant context for the anchoring of social identity, and represent a source of identity for indigenous individuals and their cultures.
 NAGPRA requires that legal proceedings and historians and anthropologists alike consider consistency, conformity, context, and corroborating evidence of indigenous oral tradition as a truthful recollection of historical history.